openvinotoolkit/openvino/docs/IE_DG/GPU_Kernels_Tuning.md

 hardware, which the tuning was done on.
 It is required to achieve best performance on GPU.
 > **NOTE** Currently only convolution and fully connected layers undergo tuning process.
 It means that the performance boost depends on the amount of that layers in the model.

-OpenVINO™ releases includes pretuned data (`cache.json` - it is located in the Inference Engine binaries folder) for current state of the art models.
+OpenVINO™ releases include the `<INSTALL_DIR>/inference_engine/bin/intel64/Release/cache.json` file with pretuned data for current state of the art models.
 It is highly recommended to do the tuning for new kind of models, hardwares or drivers.

 ## Tuned data